Western Michigan University

 - B.S., Geology, Michigan State University, 2000

-Dr. Kaczmarek is an assistant professor of geology and director of the Carbonate Petrology and Characterization Laboratory at Western Michigan University.
+Dr. Kaczmarek is an assistant professor of geology and director of the Carbonate Petrology & Characterization Laboratory at Western Michigan University.
 His academic interests focus on the physical and chemical processes involved with forming sedimentary carbonates.
 He is especially interested in the processes and outcomes of diagenetic alteration in limestones.
-Most of his work requires detailed textural and geochemical characterization.
-To obtain this information, he and his students utilize high-temperature laboratory experiments along with various analytical instruments, including X-ray diffractometry (XRD), X-ray fluorescence spectroscopy (XRF), scanning electron microscopy (SEM), energy dispersive spectroscopy (EDS), thin-section petrography (TSP), atomic force microscopy (AFM), and stable isotope (C & O) geochemistry.
-His research activities are supported by the U.S. National Science Foundation and various industry sponsorships.
+Most of his work requires detailed textural, mineralogical, and geochemical characterization of natural and laboratory synthesized minerals.
+To obtain this information, he and his students utilize various analytical instruments, including X-ray diffractometry (XRD), X-ray fluorescence spectroscopy (XRF), scanning electron microscopy (SEM), energy dispersive spectroscopy (EDS), thin-section petrography (TSP), atomic force microscopy (AFM), and stable isotope (C & O) geochemistry.
+His research activities are supported by various grants from the U.S. National Science Foundation and private corporations.